tangentsoft/pidp8i/doc/cc8-manual.md

 Because the CC8 native compiler is compiled by the CC8 *cross*-compiler, the [standard memory layout](#memory) applies to both.
-Among other things, this means each phase of the native compiler requires approximately 20&nbsp;kWords of core.
+Among other things, this means each pass of the native compiler requires approximately 20&nbsp;kWords of core.

-The phases are:
+<a id="ncpass"></a>The compiler passes are:

 1.  `c8.c` &rarr; `c8.sb` &rarr; `CC.SV`: The compiler driver: accepts
-    the input file name from the user, and calls the first proper compiler stage, `CC1`.
+    the input file name from the user, and calls the first proper compiler pass, `CC1`.

 2.  `n8.c` &rarr; `n8.sb` &rarr; `CC1.SV`: The parser/tokeniser section
     of the compiler.